Infographic

 2. Login credentials: The signer is authenticated by the sending party’s system prior to accessing the transaction.
 Login requires a valid user ID and password.

-3. SMS authentication: Verify your signer’s identity via a secure one-time SMS code sent to their phone.
+3. SMS OTP: Verify your signer’s identity via a secure one-time SMS code sent to their phone.
 The signer enters the code into the login page to access the documents that require signature.

 4. Secret question challenge: The signer must successfully answer challenge questions.
 These are referred to as “shared secrets” because the question and answer sets are pre-selected ahead of time.

-5. Government ID verification: Verify unknown individuals remotely using government-issued IDs (e.g., driver’s license, passport, etc.).
-OneSpan Sign leverages digital identity verification to capture, extract, and analyze ID data in order to authenticate government-issued identity documents.
+5. Digital ID verification: Verify unknown individuals remotely using government-issued IDs (e.g., driver’s license, passport, etc.).
+OneSpan Sign leverages digital identity verification to capture, extract, and analyze ID data in order to confirm the signer's identity.

-6. Biometric comparison: Biometric comparison is typically used for high risk, high value transactions with unknown signers.
-Signers can take a selfie and it will be compared against the photo on their government-issued ID document to verify their identity in seconds.
+6. Biometric comparison: Typically used for high-risk, high-value transactions with unknown signers.
+Signers can take a selfie.
+It will be compared against the photo on their government-issued ID document to verify their identity in seconds.
+Passive and active liveness detection help confirm that the person is real (not a photo, which could be used to impersonate someone).

-7. Knowledge-based-authentication (KBA): When the e-sign service is integrated with 3rd party ID verification services like Equifax, the signer is presented with knowledge questions in real time.
+7. Knowledge-based-authentication (KBA): OneSpan Sign is integrated with a 3rd party ID verification service like Lexis Nexis to present the signer with challenge questions in real time.

-9. Digital certificates: Issued by 3rd parties like Trust Service Providers (TSP) and Certificate Authorities (CA), digital certificates are used at the time of signing to validate the user’s identity.
+9. Digital certificates: Issued by third parties like Trust Service Providers (TSP) and Certificate Authorities (CA), digital certificates are used at the time of signing to validate the user’s identity.